CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 ## Enchantments

-A subtype of spells are enchantments.
-Enchantments are bound to different "containers", such as items, mutations, bionics or even effects (the type).
-Enchantment effects are thus active depending on the state of the container and what they grant, instead of being `a`ctivated directly or casted by someone.
+Enchantments are another layer of enhancements, similar to `effect_type` and `mutation`.
+Unlike these which are carried by the avatar and similar entities, enchantments are bound to "containers" such as items, mutations, bionics and effects.
+This allows some flexibility in customizing effects and interactions according to the current state of the container, the spell being activated if any, what exactly is being granted, and more.

-Depending on their effects on the user, enchantments can behave like blessings, by granting positive stats and effects, curses if such effects are detrimental to the user (through a clever use of the `NO_TAKEOFF` flag), or a mix of both.

 | Identifier                  | Description
 |---                          |---